Mike Pence: Tenure

+comments made by Pence and Trump, comparing the situation to events in Libya seven years previous, despite their voluntary disarmament of nuclear weapons in 2003.
+North Korean vice foreign minister Choe Son-hui called Pence's remarks "ignorant and stupid".
+On May 24, Trump abruptly called off the upcoming US and North Korea's summit, only for him to change his mind a day later, later announcing that it would still be scheduled to take place on June 12 in Singapore.

 In October 2018, Pence gave a speech regarding China at the Hudson Institute, accusing China of predatory economic practices, military aggression, and trying to undermine President Trump.
 He said China "wants a different American president" and accused the country of meddling in U.S. elections.
 He said China was building "an unparalleled surveillance state" to suppress minorities, and accused it of engaging in "debt-trap diplomacy".
 In regards to Taiwan, he said "while our administration will continue to respect our One China Policy … Taiwan's embrace of democracy shows a better path for all the Chinese people".
 The New York Times wrote the speech, with a tone much more hawkish than what U.S. officials previously used regarding China, was similar to a declaration of a new Cold War.